NORTH OF THE SEA

 MY FATHER’S WAR 2017

-The work examines war's effects across generations through photography's dual role as witness and interpretive medium.
-By engaging with my father's memories, I explore the space between personal and collective history.
-The project stems from my effort to understand his experience while considering how war's psychological aftermath moves through time.
-These reimagined images question how experiences are preserved and transmitted, while connecting with the events that shape our family histories.
+By engaging with my father's memories, I explore the space between personal and collective history, questioning how experiences are preserved and transmitted while connecting with the events that shape our family histories.